pebgroup/coryphoideae_species_tree/README.md

 `/home/owrisberg/Coryphoideae/target_sequence`

 **Required file structure**
-In order to run this pipeline you need a directory with the following folders
+In order to run this pipeline you need a directory with the following folders, this can be quickly produced by running `infrastructure.sh` within the desired directory

 - `0_secapr`
     - `0_data`